markymarc11/hist3812-example-repo-for-artifact/paradata/bibliography.md

 Benjamin, Walter.
 1969.
 The Work of Art in the Age of Mechanical Reproduction.
 New York: Schocken Books.

+Ebner, Dave.
+02 July 1998: B2.
+The Ottawa Citizen.
+Ottawa, Ontario.

+Marshal, Tabitha.
+2017.
+Terry Fox.
+Historica Canada.

+Latour, Bruno & Adam Lowe.
+2010.
+The Migration of the Aura or How to Explore the Original Through its Facsimile.
+Chicago: University of Chicago Press.

 Perrone, Julie.
 2013.
 Constructing a National Hero.
 Cancer Politics, Masculinity and Canadian Identity in the Terry Fox Story.
 Montreal: Concordia University.

-Latour, Bruno & Adam Lowe.
-2010.
-The Migration of the Aura or How to Explore the Original Through its Facsimile.
-Chicago: University of Chicago Press.
+2018.
+Terry’s Story.
+Terry Fox Foundation. http://www.terryfox.org/terrys-story/.